smo0ths/UE4CommOpti/README.md

 ---

-<details><summary>Open DeviceProfiles.ini for textures lods, should lower gpu utilization, most MaxLODSize in games are 4096.
-Feel free to just skip this and use devs defaults</summary>
+<details><summary>Open DeviceProfiles.ini for textures lods, mess around or just skip this, could be more optimized</summary>
 <p>
 press <kbd>⊞ Win+R</kbd> then copy paste
 <br>